Deevoid/acme-notes/README.md

     - Widgets: To easily access notes from homescreen

 ---
-I've also anticipated the actions a visitor will take and what meaning he will draw from the elements but it will be beyond the scope of this readme file.
+I've also anticipated the actions a visitor will take and what meaning he/she will draw from the elements but it will be beyond the scope of this readme file.
 Looking forward to discuss those interesting cases.
 ---
 ##### I've used excalidraw for brainstorming the elements required in the page and scribbling a rough layout of the page.
 It documents the thought process behind choosing the elements for the page.